-1. Mobil 1 M1-110 Extended Performance Oil Filter
+Mobil 1 M1-110 Extended Performance Oil Filter

-2. Motorcraft FL-2016 Oil Filter
+Motorcraft FL-2016 Oil Filter

-Motorcraft are the recommended supplier to FMC – Ford Motor Co., so you know that their stuff is high-quality and made to fit properly.
+Motorcraft is the recommended supplier to FMC – Ford Motor Co., so you know that their stuff is high-quality and made to fit properly.
 The filter uses ‘ironed’ steel for the case (no, I’ve not heard of that either) which is meant to give it a precise fit.

 Bosch 3330 Premium FILTECH Oil Filter

-The FILTECH is a proprietary blend of natural and synthetic materials, the screen itself has around 42% larger surface area, and is 30% thicker than most of the standard competitors – it is the best cheap oil filter for you when traveling across the desert or through the jungle.
+The FILTECH is a proprietary blend of natural and synthetic materials.
+The screen itself has around 42% larger surface area and is 30% thicker than most of the standard competitors.
+It is the best cheap oil filter for you when traveling across the desert or through the jungle.

 The filter screen incorporates strong steel base plates, and the case is durable which helps to protect against leaks & poor fit through warpage.
 A silicone anti-drain back valve is fitted internally, and the ‘high lubricity’ seal gives a tight seal while still being easy to remove when it comes to the next oil & filter change.

 FRAM XG7317 Ultra Synthetic Spin-On Oil Filter

 Fitted with ‘SureGrip’ technology!
 Essentially, this just means that the marketing people at FRAM have thought of something that most of the other manufacturers don’t do (because it really isn’t needed).

-If you’re like most owners, that are paranoid about engine oil ‘life’ and want to guarantee protection for more miles than the service interval recommends, then this is the filter for you, and FRAM have an excellent name in the aftermarket parts business.
+If you’re like most owners, that are paranoid about engine oil ‘life’ and want to guarantee protection for more miles than the service interval recommends, then this is the filter for you, and FRAM has an excellent name in the aftermarket parts business.

 K&N HP-1003 Performance Wrench-Off Oil Filter

-The K&N HP-1003 has all the regular features of an oil filter: anti-drain back valve, high quality media for screening those pesky contaminants, and heavy duty construction, but K&N also say that it has a higher flow rate, which is suited to racing engines.
+The K&N HP-1003 has all the regular features of an oil filter: anti-drain back valve, high-quality media for screening those pesky contaminants, and heavy-duty construction.
+But, K&N also says that it has a higher flow rate, which is suited to racing engines.

 Royal Purple Extended Life Oil Filter

 One of my old race cars was sponsored by Royal Purple, and their oil is good quality, so the theory extends to their filters.